 She is also a multimedia producer.
 She commissioned, produced and wrote The Last Clinic, a multimedia work for The Atavist, nominated for a 2014 multimedia Emmy and National Magazine Award.
 She has received grants from the Pulitzer Center and the Magnum Foundation for her multimedia collaborations with photographers.
 She is the 2015 Ottaway Professor at SUNY New Paltz and has taught at a number of universities including Columbia University’s Journalism School.
 She was a 2010 Nieman fellow at Harvard University.

-She is also a poet: her poems have been published by the London Review of Books, Fence, The Awl and Open City and her first poetry book, Monetized, is out in March 2015 from Miami University Press.
+She is also a poet: her poems have been published by the London Review of Books, Fence, The Awl and Open City and her first poetry book, Monetized, was just published this year from Miami University Press.
 She is currently under contract for a new book with HarperCollins.